-RIDER’s vision focuses on implementing living laboratories in real-life urban and rural communities and settings, grounded in the scientific exploration of the complex and nonlinear interactions among systems.
-The key insight underlying this vision is the transformative discoveries through the co-production of solutions with community leaders, residents, government, industry, and researchers.
+Our vision is a world in which all communities thrive in the face of hazards.
+Our mission focuses on implementing living laboratories in real-life urban and rural communities and settings, grounded in the scientific exploration of the complex and nonlinear interactions among systems.
+The key insight underlying this mission is the transformative discoveries through the co-production of solutions with community leaders, residents, government, industry, and researchers.
 Our unique multidisciplinary approach, along with the close involvement of these stakeholders, will result in new research insights and policy instruments.
 As our overarching strategy, we seek to become a nationally and globally recognized center of resilience for disasters.

 RIDER promotes “all-inclusive” and “equitable” disaster resilience for varying vulnerable population segments, and probes the underlying causes of disaster vulnerability in communities, while accounting for infrastructure characteristics, and social needs factors, and assessing their significance through various computational methods such as machine learning, causality, and regression models.
 These goals are critical since the associated risks are heterogeneous across population groups and space dependent on the available network, infrastructure, land use, and other localized conditions.